 - Disks to be used as a hybrid disk resource do not support a Linux md stripe set, volume set, mirroring, and stripe set with parity. - Linux LVM volumes can be used for both cluster partitions and data partitions.
 For SuSE, however, LVM and MultiPath volumes cannot be used for data partitions.
-(This is because for SuSE, ReadOnly or ReadWrite control over these volumes cannot be performed by EXPRESSCLUSTER.) - Hybrid disk resource cannot be made as a target of a Linux md stripe set, volume set, mirroring, and stripe set with parity. - Hybrid partitions (data partition and cluster partition) are required to use a hybrid disk resource. - When a disk for hybrid disk is allocated in the shared disk, a partition for disk heartbeat resource between servers sharing the shared disk device is required.

-- The following are the two ways to allocate partitions when a disk for hybrid disk is allocated from a disk which is not a shared disk: - Allocate hybrid partitions (data partition and cluster partition) on the disk where the operating system (such as root partition and swap partition) resides. - Reserve (or add) a disk (or LUN) not used by the operating system and allocate a hybrid partition on the disk. - Consider the following when allocating hybrid partitions: - When maintainability and performance are important: - It is recommended to have a hybrid disk that is not used by the OS. - When LUN cannot be added due to hardware RAID specification or when changing LUN configuration is difficult in hardware RAID pre-install model: - Allocate a hybrid partition on the same disk where the operating system resides.

-Device for which hybrid disk resource is allocated
+(This is because for SuSE, ReadOnly or ReadWrite control over these volumes cannot be performed by EXPRESSCLUSTER.) - Hybrid disk resource cannot be made as a target of a Linux md stripe set, volume set, mirroring, and stripe set with parity. - Hybrid partitions (data partition and cluster partition) are required to use a hybrid disk resource. - When a disk for hybrid disk is allocated in the shared disk, a partition for disk heartbeat resource between servers sharing the shared disk device is required. - The following are the two ways to allocate partitions when a disk for hybrid disk is allocated from a disk which is not a shared disk: - Allocate hybrid partitions (data partition and cluster partition) on the disk where the operating system (such as root partition and swap partition) resides. - Reserve (or add) a disk (or LUN) not used by the operating system and allocate a hybrid partition on the disk. - Consider the following when allocating hybrid partitions: - When maintainability and performance are important: - It is recommended to have a hybrid disk that is not used by the OS. - When LUN cannot be added due to hardware RAID specification or when changing LUN configuration is difficult in hardware RAID pre-install model: - Allocate a hybrid partition on the same disk where the operating system resides. - When multiple hybrid disk resources are used, it is recommended to prepare (add) a LUN per hybrid disk resource.
+Allocating multiple hybrid disk resources on the same disk may result in degraded in performance and it may take a while to complete mirror recovery due to disk access performance on Linux operating system.

-Type of required partition Shared disk device Non-shared disk device

-Data partition Required Required

-Cluster partition Required Required

-Partition for disk heart beat Required Not Required

-Allocation on the same disk Possible

-(LUN) as where the OS is
+Device for which hybrid disk resource is allocated Type of required partition Shared disk device Non-shared disk device Data partition Required Required Cluster partition Required Required Partition for disk heart beat Required Not Required Allocation on the same disk (LUN) as where the OS is - Possible